Prajjwal-Rimal/Database-and-SQL/data warehouse/Data Warehousing, Analytics overview.md

         1. data store:
             - all cleaned, and integrated data stored in one place
         2. data mart:
-            - cleaned data stored in data store is ==broken down into smaller segments for specific department==
+            - cleaned data stored in data store is <mark>broken down into smaller segments for specific department</mark>
             - if sales needs it is broken into sales data, if needed for supply chain analysis broken down for supply chain data
         3. metadata :
-            - just ==basic information about the data== that makes it easier to understand what type of data we are dealing with
+            - just <mark>basic information about the data</mark> that makes it easier to understand what type of data we are dealing with
             - explains what the data is, where it came from, and how it is structured
             - making it easier to understand the data and use it
     > **MAJORLY USED FOR DATA REPORTING AND ANALYSIS PURPOSE**